-Lesson: Particle Sensing: The Coulter CounterContributed by: NSF CAREER Award and RET Program, Mechanical Engineering and Material Science, Duke University
+Lesson: Particle Sensing: The Coulter CounterContributed by: NSF CAREER Award and RET Program, Mechanical Engineering and Material Science, Pratt School of Engineering, Duke University

 Educational Standards :

 A basic understanding of circuits and the relationship between voltage, current and resistance (Ohm's Law); see the Assessment section for a few review questions/answers.

 After this lesson, students should be able to: